notnews/fox_news_transcripts/README.md

-## Fox News Transcripts
+## Fox News Transcripts 2003--2025

 We scraped Fox News transcripts from [here](https://www.foxnews.com/transcript).
 In all, we scraped around ~24k transcripts.

 ## Data

-The final dataset including the HTML files is posted on a [Harvard Dataverse](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/Q2KIES)
+The final dataset, including the HTML file,s is posted on a [Harvard Dataverse](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/Q2KIES)

 ## Scripts